stenhaug/website_ben_stenhaug/content/posts/investing_for_retirement.md

 ## Summary

 The regular investment account is the worst because you have to pay taxes on capital gains in addition to income.
+The real beauty of either a roth IRA, traditional IRA, or even a 401k for that matter is that you don't have to pay capital gains taxes.
 The roth IRA is better than the traditional IRA because you can effectively contribute more money to it (the contribution limit is the same but after-tax dollars are worth more than before-tax dollars).
 Another advantage of the roth IRA not illustrated in this example is that you can take out the principle without a penalty (e.g. to buy a house).

 The difference between an IRA and 401k is also often a point of confusion.
 A 401k has the same tax benefits of an IRA.
 The difference is that it has higher contributing limits but typically has worse investment options.
 With an IRA, you can choose whatever index fund you like.
 With a 401k, you're often limited to mutual funds with high expense ratios which [**compounds over time**](https://www.mymoneyblog.com/vanguard-mutual-fund-expense-ratio-changes.html).
 One hack is to contribute to a 401k and then [**roll it over to a roth IRA**](https://www.rothira.com/401k-rollover-options).